 Every business wants to convert more of their website visitors to paying clients; for most, that’s one of the main objectives of their website in the first place.
-It costs time and money to build and optimise your website, adding content and refreshing it when needed, along with running ads, posting on social, and managing your SEO strategy.
+It costs time and money to build and optimise your website.
+This includes adding and refreshing content, along with running ads, posting on social, and managing your SEO strategy.

-As all of this activity is going on, it’s important to measure the results these activities are generating so that you can evaluate whether it is worth your time or if it’s wasted investment.
+As all of this activity is going on, it’s important to measure the results these activities are generating.
+This will help you to evaluate whether it is worth your time or if it’s wasted investment.
 Tracking your ROI throughout the entire process, allows you to make tactical business decisions.

 Are the majority of your users identifying with a specific gender?
 If so, it’s interesting to monitor this going forward to see if this affects how they interact with your site.

 This understanding and insight can impact the language, tone, content, and images you are using on your website.
-However, it's essential not to be too gender-focused; it will alienate users that identify differently.
-That's why it's still essential to include content that leaves room for people who identify differently than only males or females.
+However, it’s essential not to be too gender-focused; it will alienate users that identify differently.
+That’s why it’s still essential to include content that is inclusive.

 Not only can you quickly identify your website users’ gender, but you can also examine the primary age group your audiences fall under too.
 Knowing this will allow you to adapt your language and features accordingly, providing a great user experience and customer journey.
 This type of information is valuable from a website perspective and a broader business perspective.
 You’ll use it to improve your product/service offerings and use it to inform your social media strategy.

-While knowing the age and gender of your audience is important other characteristics are equally as important such as location and interests.
+Other characteristics such as Interests and Location can be helpful to know.
 Location breakdown shows you where in the world your users are.
 It’s a great function that can show regions where your product/service is most popular.
-And finally, within GA you can access interest reports where you’ll be able to see an overview of the most populated interests or dig deeper into the metrics of each interest.
-This information can be used to inform your content and on-page strategy, ensuring that you are resonating with the right audience.
+You can also access interest reports within GA, where you’ll be able to see an overview of the most populated interests or dig deeper into the metrics of each interest.
+You can use this information to inform your content and on-page strategy.
+Thus ensuring that you are resonating with the right audience.

 How are your web visitors viewing your website?
 Desktop or mobile?